Central African Republic | Main dish

 Make the sauce

-In the same pan, sauté the diced onion until soft.
-Add the blended tomatoes and cook for 10 minutes until thickened.
-Stir in the peanut butter and 1 cup of water, mixing until smooth.
+In the same pan, saute the diced onion until soft.
+Add okra and cook 5 minutes.
+Stir in the peanut butter and 1 cup of warm water, mixing until smooth.

 Cook tomato sauce 10:00